ibowditch/userdocs/_sources/kiosk.md.txt

 NFC tag, reader, and PI
 :::
-It is always-on and available 24h every day.
+It is always-on and available 24 hours every day.
 It requires an internet connection (Wi-Fi or wired) to function.

 The Kiosk screen shows [events](events "described in a later section") that start **or end** on the current day,